Alfonso-Jim/alfonso-jim.github.io/README.md

 # alfonso-jim.github.io
-Enjoy and appreciate how my portfolio funtions!
+Enjoy and appreciate how my portfolio functions!